STUDENT CENTER

 Online Boutique Links

-Our dress code is designed to foster focus, inclusiveness, and equality among all dancers.
+Our dress code is designed to foster focus, team culture, and professionalism among all dancers.
 By adhering to a uniform dress-wear, we create an environment where teachers can assess technique, alignment, and other crucial aspects of dance training effectively.
-Let's embrace the dress code with confidence and unity.

 IMPORTANT DRESS CODE NOTES

-- Do not purchase from Amazon.
-All dancers need proper attire which is from the Nimbly site.
+• Do not purchase from Amazon.
+All dancers need proper attire which is from the Nimbly Boutique site.

-Sizing Kits are available at our front desk to check correct size prior to ordering.
+Sizing Kits are available at our front desk to check for correct fit prior to ordering.

 WHY HAVE A DRESS CODE?